Muay Thai Fighters Respect all but Fear None

 This was when the citizens felt the need for a method of self-defense.

-This form of hand combating comprises changing movements that use sturdy body parts such as elbows, legs, head, and fists.
+This form of hand to hand combat comprises changing movements that use sturdy body parts such as elbows, Knees as well as legs, head, and fists.

 There are various forms of twisting and flexing the wrists like the straight punch, jab, uppercut, swing, and hook, which are extremely helpful in winning the fight or defending oneself successfully.